 The LCFF provides schools with greater flexibility and greater authority over resources and it requires each district to adopt a Local Control and Accountability Plan (LCAP).
 Tied directly to the LCFF and the LCAP is the new accountability system that replaces the often-criticized Academic Performance Index (API), which relied almost solely on standardized test scores to measure school and student progress.
 Formerly known as the LCFF Evaluation Rubrics, the new accountability system is called the California School Dashboard.

 Read CTA Educator article on new accountability system

 CTA's position on LCFF

 Read CTA's Policy Brief on Local Control Funding Formula

 CTA believes the state and federal government should provide adequate funding for education in order for school districts to fulfill the goals of providing a quality education and necessary resources to meet the individual needs of all students.

-- The LCFF allocates resources to school districts, county offices and charter schools based on student needs by providing supplemental and concentration grants.
-The LCFF also provides schools with greater flexibility and greater authority over these resources and it requires each district to adopt a local accountability plan.
+The LCFF allocates resources to school districts, county offices and charter schools based on student needs by providing supplemental and concentration grants.
+The LCFF also provides schools with greater flexibility and greater authority over these resources and it requires each district to adopt a Local Control and Accountability Plan (LCAP).
 CTA believes the accountability plan must assure that supplemental dollars are sent to local school districts and spent on disadvantaged students.